 - Case teaching and grading materials

 - Excel spreadsheet to support an in-class activity on the difference between service level and fill rate

 - Sample syllabi

 About The Author

-Scott Webster is the Steven Becker Professor of Supply Chain Management at the Whitman School of Management of Syracuse University and serves as co-director of the H. H. Franklin Center for Supply Chain Management at the Whitman School.
+Scott Webster is the Bob Herberger Arizona Heritage Chair in Supply Chain Management at the W.P.
+Carey School of Business of Arizona State University.
 He has a B.S. in Mathematics and Statistics and a Ph.D. in Operations Management and Decision Sciences.
 He has worked in industry in the areas of consulting and corporate finance.
 He teaches undergraduate, MBA, and doctoral classes in supply chain management and he has been the recipient of numerous Whitman research and teaching awards, including the Oberwager Award for dedication to students.
 His research focuses on improving competitiveness through logistics, and his work has appeared in such journals as Management Science, Manufacturing & Service Operations Management, and Operations Research, among others.
 He has served on the editorial boards of Decision Sciences, Journal of Operations Management, Manufacturing & Services Operations Management, and Production and Operations Management, and was named outstanding associate editor of Decision Sciences in 2006.